 The Committee on Lesbian, Gay, Bisexual, and Transgender History awards five prizes for outstanding work in lesbian, gay, bisexual, transgendered, transsexual, and queer history; prize descriptions are below.
 Calls for prizes are announced in the early summer of each year; submissions are due to prize committee members in the fall.
 The prizes are awarded each year in early January at the annual meeting of the American Historical Association.
 The Boswell and Nestle Prizes are awarded in January of odd-numbered years for work published or written in the prior two years.
 The Bérubé, Lorde, and Sprague Prizes are awarded in January of even-numbered years for work produced, published, or written in the prior two years.
-Each prize comes with an award of $200 (divided in the case of co-winners).
+Each prize comes with an award of $200.
 The CLGBTH funds the prizes, with the exception of the Bérubé Prize, which is underwritten by the GLBT Historical Society in San Francisco.

 The John Boswell Prize for an outstanding book on lesbian, gay, bisexual, transgendered, transsexual, and/or queer history published in English.
 (Odd-numbered years, covering previous two years.)

 The Joan Nestle Prize for an outstanding paper on lesbian, gay, bisexual, transgendered, transsexual, and/or queer history completed in English by an undergraduate student.
 (Odd-numbered years, covering previous two years.)
 The undergraduate paper prize is funded through a special fund established by CLGBTH’s lifetime members.

 The Gregory Sprague Prize for an outstanding published or unpublished paper, article, book chapter, or dissertation chapter on lesbian, gay, bisexual, transgendered, transsexual, and/or queer history completed in English by a graduate student.
 (Even-numbered years, covering previous two years.)

 The Audre Lorde Prize for an outstanding article on lesbian, gay, bisexual, transgendered, transsexual, and/or queer history published in English.
 (Even-numbered years, covering previous two years.)

 The Allan Bérubé Prize for outstanding work in public or community-based lesbian, gay, bisexual, transgender, and/or queer history.
 (Even-numbered years, covering previous two years.)
 The Bérubé Prize is underwritten by the GLBT Historical Society in San Francisco, CA.